bsalinassanchez/cse15l-lab-reports/_posts/2022-1-27-lab-report-2-week-4.md

 #### Description:

-The bug in our program was cuased by the programm adding an empty space, " ", to the `toReturn` ArrayList.
+The bug in our program was cuased by the program adding an empty space, " ", to the `toReturn` ArrayList.
 The symptom as a result of this bug was an ArrayList printed that had empty spots in the middle.
 For example: `[www.youtube.com, , www.twitter.com]`.
 Notice the empty space.
 The file, `emptyLinkTest.md`, brought about this symptom becuase it contained an empty link: \[\]\(\)